technicalanxiety/technicalanxiety/src/content/posts/pandemic-recovery.md

 ---

-*This post is the first in a series.
-[Debugging Myself](/debugging-myself/) was written five years later, from the other side.
+*[Debugging Myself](/debugging-myself/) was written five years later, from the other side.
 If you want to know how the story ends, start there.*

 *If you're struggling, please reach out to a professional.
 This is my story, not medical advice.
 But know that survival is possible, and so is victory.*

+---

 *Photo by [Erik Mclean](https://unsplash.com/@introspectivedsgn) on [Unsplash](https://unsplash.com/photos/tQ5QE587veU)*